Metal–insulator transition

 Metal–insulator transitions are transitions of a material from a metal (material with good electrical conductivity of electric charges) to an insulator (material where conductivity of charges is quickly suppressed).
 These transitions can be achieved by tuning various ambient parameters such as temperature, pressure or, in case of a semiconductor, doping.

 History

-The basic distinction between metals and insulators was proposed by Bethe, Sommerfeld and Bloch in 1928/1929.
+The basic distinction between metals and insulators was proposed by Hans Bethe, Arnold Sommerfeld and Felix Bloch in 1928-1929.
 It distinguished between conducting metals (with partially filled bands) and nonconducting insulators.
-However, in 1937 de Boer and Evert Verwey reported that many transition-metal oxides (such as NiO) with a partially filled d-band were poor conductors, often insulating.
-In the same year, the importance of the electron-electron correlation was stated by Peierls.
+However, in 1937 Jan Hendrik de Boer and Evert Verwey reported that many transition-metal oxides (such as NiO) with a partially filled d-band were poor conductors, often insulating.
+In the same year, the importance of the electron-electron correlation was stated by Rudolf Peierls.
 Since then, these materials as well as others exhibiting a transition between a metal and an insulator have been extensively studied, e.g. by Sir Nevill Mott, after whom the insulating state is named Mott insulator.

 The first metal-insulator transition to be found was the Verwey transition of magnetite in the 1940s.